 ) from merging a duplicate pair.

-The merge job eliminates the duplicate record and keeps the master record.
-You can toggle the master record to select which record in the pair the merge job eliminates.
+The merge job eliminates the duplicate record and keeps the master record based on the merge rules that you configure in the merge settings.
+You can toggle the master record to select which record ID in the pair the merge job eliminates.
 If a contact is associated with a duplicate record, the merge accounts batch job associates the contact with the master record.
 If a duplicate record has child records, notes, attachments, and activities associated with it, the batch merge job associates these with the master record.
 If the duplicate record contains data that is not in the master record, such as a phone number, the data is lost when you batch merge the records.
 You can perform a manual merge to preserve data in a duplicate record.

 During the merge process, if the accounts to be merged have hierarchy enabled,